Promoting, supporting and encouraging the study of the United States since 1955

 15. Retirement and removal of charity trustees

-1. A charity trustee ceases to hold office if he or she:
+1. A charity trustee ceases to hold office if they:

-1. retires by notifying the CIO in writing (but only if enough charity trusteeswill remain in office when the notice of resignation takes effect to form a quorum for meetings);
+1. retire by notifying the CIO in writing (but only if enough charity trustees will remain in office when the notice of resignation takes effect to form a quorum for meetings);

-2. is absent without the permission of the charity trustees from all their meetings held within a period of six months and the trustees resolve that his or her office be vacated;
+2. are absent without the permission of the charity trustees from all their meetings held within a period of six months and the trustees resolve that their office be vacated;

-5. is removed by the members of the CIO in accordance with sub-clause (2) of this clause; or
+5. are removed by the members of the CIO in accordance with sub-clause (2) of this clause; or

-6. is disqualified from acting as a charity trustee by virtue of section 178-180 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision).
+6. are disqualified from acting as a charity trustee by virtue of section 178-180 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision).

 2. A charity trustee shall be removed from office if a resolution to remove that trustee is proposed at a general meeting of the members called for that purpose and properly convened in accordance with clause [11], and the resolution is passed by a two-thirds majority of votes cast at the meeting.